Jane is struggling to handle conflict:

 1. Jane — the conflict avoider

 Although Jane’s become quite skilled at avoiding conflict with her husband, the battle inside Jane has escalated.
-She continually has make-believe arguments with Gareth.
-All the things she’d like to say to him, if only she had the courage, go round and round in her mind, causing untold mental, emotional and physical dis-stress.
+She constantly has make-believe arguments with Gareth.
+In her mind she says all the things she’d like to say to him if only she had the courage.
+Bitter and heated quarrels go round and round in her mind, causing untold mental, emotional and physical dis-stress.
 She never says them out loud because her unconscious images of conflict make her fearful.

 2. Darren — the gentle heart

-In Darren’s mind, the word, ‘conflict’ conjures up a picture of a verbal argument followed by a fistfight.
+In Darren’s mind, the word ‘conflict’ conjures up a picture of a verbal argument followed by a fistfight.
 (Yes, honestly!)
-This makes him feeling decidedly uncomfortable when challenged.
+This makes him feel downright uncomfortable when challenged.
 It’s easy to understand why Darren would avoid conflict, being a gentle soul at heart.

 3. Judy — the undervalued employee

 Judy doesn’t know how to approach her boss about how undervalued she’s feeling.
-She doesn’t know how to get her needs met without getting angry, loud or becoming moody and sulking.
+She doesn’t know how to get her needs met without getting angry and loud or, conversely becoming moody and sulking.
 It seems more comfortable to avoid it.
-But once again the conflict is retained — inside herself.
-She feels resentful towards her boss and her co-workers, and she starts looking for evidence to support her feelings.
+But once again she retains the conflict — inside herself.
+She feels resentful towards her boss and her co-workers, and she looks for evidence to support her feelings.

 She finds the evidence

 Of course, if you look for anything hard enough, you’ll find it.
-Judy begins to notice that some other team members get more time off than she does.
+Judy notices that some other team members get more time off than she does.
 They get given the perk jobs.
-She still doesn’t say anything, but each scrap of ‘evidence’ feeds the seething anger building inside.
+She still says nothing, but each scrap of ‘evidence’ feeds the seething anger building inside.
 She’s come for coaching because she needs to build her confidence so she can get another job — thus still avoiding conflict.